travis-ci/travis-api/README.md

 ...
 ```

-> Note: `config/.travis.yml` is part of the `.gitignore` file and will be ignored by git.
-When using atom or other text editors, "gitignored" files can be hidden by default.
-[Here's how to fix this in atom](https://discuss.atom.io/t/gitignored-files-are-hidden-from-tree-view-regardless-of-setting/8724)
+> Note: When using atom or other text editors, "gitignored" files  like `config/.travis.yml`can be hidden by default.
+[Here's how to fix this in atom](https://discuss.atom.io/t/gitignored-files-are-hidden-from-tree-view-regardless-of-setting/8724).

 #### Test